mapcode-foundation/mapcode-rest-service/README.md

 ### 2.4.4.5

-* Improved `status` call to actually do a mapcode cnmversion back and forth.
+* Improved `status` call to actually do a mapcode conversion back and forth.

 * Improved Swagger documentation.